redxdev/hvzsite/README.md

 For development purposes, the "localDiskDb" connection is probably good enough (it saves to a json file in .tmp).
 For production purposes, you should setup a connection to a database such as MySQL, MongoDB, etc...

+Additionally, you will have to copy `client/config/environment.js.dist` to `client/config/environment.js` and edit to your liking.

 ### Push Notification Support